Colorado Politics

 Scott Slaugh wins House District 64 seat, replacing Ryan Armagost

-A House District 64 GOP vacancy committee on Saturday chose Scott Slaugh, a fifth-generation Coloradan and resident of Johnstown, to replace former Rep. Ryan Armagost, R-Berthoud.
+A House District 64 Republican vacancy committee on Saturday chose Scott Slaugh, a fifth-generation Coloradan and resident of Johnstown, to replace former Rep. Ryan Armagost of Berthoud.

 Slaugh was chosen on the first ballot over three opponents.
 He received 23 votes out of 39 from the vacancy committee.

-Also running: Mead Mayor Colleen Whitlow, who got 10 votes; Brett Wing, a trustee with Berthoud, who received four votes; and realtor Brandon Crespo, who won two votes.
+Among the contenders, Mead Mayor Colleen Whitlow got 10 votes; Brett Wing, a trustee with Berthoud, received four; and realtor Brandon Crespo won two.

 Slaugh is a licensed residential general contractor who owns and founded Fall River Homes.
 He has spent the last 22 years as a U.S. Army Reserve Officer.
 That included time as an engineer officer with the U.S. Army Corps of Engineers in Germany and as an exercise planner with Special Operations Command in several countries in Africa, according to his LinkedIn profile.